 The League supported two bills in 2016 that were defeated.
-One bill would have required the Colorado Department of Health and Environment to set measureable goals with deadlines in its climate action plan and the other proposed that municipalities and counties designate their own control of locations for oil and gas development.
+One bill would have required the Colorado Department of Health and Environment to set measurable goals with deadlines in its climate action plan and the other proposed that municipalities and counties designate their own control of locations for oil and gas development.
 Two bills we opposed failed.
-The first would have required the CO Dept. of Health and Environment to stop work on developing a plan to meet federal regulations on carbon emissions due to a US Supreme Court stay on implementing the federal Clean Power Plan.
-The second would have created a state fund to cover assumed increased costs for electricity due to complying with the EPA's Clean Power Plan.
+The first would have required the Department. of Health and Colorado Environment to stop work on developing a plan to meet federal regulations on carbon emissions due to a U.S. Supreme Court stay on implementing the federal Clean Power Plan.
+The second would have created a state fund to cover assumed increased costs for electricity due to complying with the Environmental Protection Agency's (EPA) Clean Power Plan.
 Finally, a bill we supported passed with bipartisan support.
 It simplifies tax credits for the purchase of new fuel-efficient cars and trucks purchased in Colorado.

 In 2017 the League successfully opposed two bills.
-The first would have put limits on underground storage tank regulations and the other would have repealed the income tax credit for innovative motor vehicles and would have eliminated the provisions agreed to in last year's bill.
+The first would have put limits on underground storage tank regulations and the other would have repealed the income tax credit for innovative motor vehicles and would have eliminated the provisions agreed to in the 2016 bill.